Locally Purified Maximally Mixed States At Scale: Entanglement Pruning and Symmetries: Introduction

-In a previous work~\cite{Jamadagni2024}, the authors discovered that the LPDO representation of the maximally mixed state was dramatically sub-optimal.
-Optimizing the representation of the completely depolarized state is therefore crucial to understand when efficient representations are possible and how much work is required to constructively find them.
-The answer to this basic question has important implications for pushing the fundamental limits of classical computational approaches to quantum simulations.
 Therefore, in this work, we revisit this issue and address it by introducing a variety of numerical and analytic tools.
 We show how these tools are related and discuss applications of these tools for the representation, with a minimal resource cost, of generic density operators which are sampled in near-term quantum computing architectures.
 In Sec.~\ref{sec:den_op_rep}, we begin by presenting equivalent LPDO representations, an optimal and sub-optimal version, of the maximally mixed state.
 Next, in Sec.~\ref{sec:rep_tools}, we introduce different numerical and analytical tools that map the sub-optimal representation to its optimal counterpart.
+Further, in Sec.~\ref{sec:away_from_mms}, we quantify the effectiveness of the introduced numerical techniques on partially depolarized density operators.
 Finally in Sec.~\ref{sec:conclusion}, we summarize the results while also providing few directions that can be further explored using the methods introduced.